paldhous/ucb/2019/dataviz/md/class5.md

 Searching for PDFs and `PPT` presentations can be a good way to find documents that may not otherwise be easy to find.

-Google has also recently launched [Dataset Search](https://toolbox.google.com/datasetsearch), which aims to simplify the process of finding high-quality datasets, published in standard formats.
+Google has also launched [Dataset Search](https://toolbox.google.com/datasetsearch), which aims to simplify the process of finding high-quality datasets, published in standard formats.

 ### Search online databases